FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-tutorial.rst

     ]
   },

-All settings are discussed in detail in :ref:`firely-auth-settings-server`, and we'll focus on the connection with Firely Auth here:
+All settings are discussed in detail in :ref:`firely_auth_settings_server`, and we'll focus on the connection with Firely Auth here:

 - Authority: the address where Firely Auth can be reached.
 - Audience: By default ``Firely Server``, should match the ``FhirServerConfig.Name`` setting in Firely Auth and the requested ``aud`` in Postman.